nestjs/docs.nestjs.com/content/microservices/basics.md

 }
 ```

-> info **Hint** You can register multiple event handlers for a **single** event pattern and all of them will be automatically triggered in parallel.
+> info **Hint** You can register multiple event handlers for a **single** event pattern, and all of them will be automatically triggered in parallel.

 The `handleUserCreated()` **event handler** listens for the `'user_created'` event.
 The event handler takes a single argument, the `data` passed from the client (in this case, an event payload which has been sent over the network).

 <app-banner-enterprise></app-banner-enterprise>

-#### Decorators
+#### Additional request details

-In more sophisticated scenarios, you may want to access more information about the incoming request.
-For example, in the case of NATS with wildcard subscriptions, you may want to get the original subject that the producer has sent the message to.
-Likewise, in Kafka you may want to access the message headers.
-In order to accomplish that, you can use built-in decorators as follows:
+In more advanced scenarios, you might need to access additional details about the incoming request.
+For instance, when using NATS with wildcard subscriptions, you may want to retrieve the original subject that the producer sent the message to.
+Similarly, with Kafka, you may need to access the message headers.
+To achieve this, you can leverage built-in decorators as shown below:

 ```typescript
 @@filename()